 Telling you when we give information to third parties

-From 1st March 2016 where data about a registration, in excess of that available by inspection of the WHOIS, is passed by Nominet to a third party, then Nominet shall inform the registrant and registrar by email of the identity of the third party and the information passed to that third party.
+From 1st March 2016 where data about a registration, in excess of that available by inspection of the WHOIS, is passed by Nominet to a third party.
+Then Nominet shall inform the registrant and registrar by email of the identity and information passed to that third party.
 This shall not apply: